microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-delegated-grant-msgraph.md

 ## Step 2: Grant a delegated permission to the client service principal on behalf of a user

 In this step, you'll grant your app, on behalf of a user, a delegated permission that's exposed by Microsoft Graph, thereby creating an **delegated permission grant**.

-From Step 1, the object ID of Microsoft Graph is `7ea9e944-71ce-443d-811c-71e8047b557a` and the delegated permissions `User.Read.All` and `Group.Read.All` are identified by IDs `a154be20-db9c-4678-8ab7-66f6cc099a59` and `5f8c59db-677d-491f-a6b8-5f174b11ec1d` respectively.
-The principal is a user identified by ID `3fbd929d-8c56-4462-851e-0eb9a7b3a2a5`.
++ From Step 1, the object ID of Microsoft Graph in the tenant is `7ea9e944-71ce-443d-811c-71e8047b557a`
++ The delegated permissions `User.Read.All` and `Group.Read.All` are identified by the globally unique IDs `a154be20-db9c-4678-8ab7-66f6cc099a59` and `5f8c59db-677d-491f-a6b8-5f174b11ec1d` respectively.
++ The principal is a user identified by ID `3fbd929d-8c56-4462-851e-0eb9a7b3a2a5`.

 <!-- {
   "blockType": "request",